-If violence against women is to end we need men to help challenge the beliefs, attitudes and behaviours that perpetuate it - in themselves, and in other men.
-That's why we launched First Man Standing.
-Over 1500 people have signed up to an online community of men committed to standing up and speaking out about violence against women – be it in their families, churches or workplaces.
+If domestic abuse, and other forms of violence against women, are to end, we need men to help challenge the beliefs, attitudes and behaviours that perpetuate it - in themselves, and in other men.
+That's why we launched First Man Standing: over 1500 people have signed up to an online community of men committed to standing up and speaking out about violence against women – be it in their families, churches or workplaces.

 What you can do

 Increasingly, men are asking 'What can we do to make women feel and be safer?'
 There's no quick answer to such a complex problem but there are some simple things to get you going:

 Pray for women and specifically that women would no longer live in fear.
 Pray by yourself or let us know if you'd like to join our team on a Friday lunchtime Zoom, as we ask God to protect those experiencing abuse and to end violence against women.